arkency/posts/posts/2016-07-08-testing-soap-api-adapters.md

 Also, I usually prematurely worry that Ruby tooling won't be good enough to handle all those XMLs.
-Perhaps this is because of some of my memories of terrible SOAP APIs that I needed to integrate with when I was working as .net developer.
-But SOAP is not inherently bad.
+Perhaps this is because of some of my memories of terrible SOAP APIs that I needed to integrate with when I was working as a .NET developer.
+But SOAP is not inherently evil.
 In fact, it has some good sides as well.

 <!-- more -->